MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/proof-of-possession-tokens.md

 # Proof-of-Possession (PoP) tokens

-Bearer tokens are the norm in modern identity flows; however they are vulnerable to being stolen from token caches and via man-in-the-middle (MITM) attacks.
+Bearer tokens are the norm in modern identity flows; however they are vulnerable to being stolen from token caches.

 Proof-of-Possession (PoP) tokens, as described by [RFC 7800](https://tools.ietf.org/html/rfc7800), mitigate this threat.
 PoP tokens are bound to the client machine, via a public/private PoP key.
 The PoP public key is injected into the token by the token issuer (Entra ID) and the client also signs the token using the private PoP key.
 A fully formed PoP token has two digital signatures - one from the token issuer and one from the client.
 The PoP protocol has two protections in place:

 - **Protection against token cache compromise**.
 MSAL will not store fully-formed PoP tokens in the cache.
-Instead, it will sign tokens on-demand when the app needs them.
-An attacker who is able to compromise the token cache will not be able to digitally sign with the PoP private key.
+Instead, it will sign tokens only when the app requests them.
+An attacker who is able to compromise the token cache should not be able to digitally sign the incomplete tokens in there, as they do not have access to the PoP private key.
+The ability of an attacker to steal a private key can be mitigated by using hardware protected keys.
 - **Protection against man-in-the-middle attacks**.
 A server nonce is added to the protocol.

 > [!WARNING]